 Here’s an example anti-inflammatory daily routine.

-Breakfast: smoothie with berries, chia seeds, coconut milk, handful spinach, spirulina, gelatin or hemp protein.
+Breakfast: smoothie with berries, avocado or banana, chia seeds, coconut milk, handful spinach, spirulina, bone broth protein (I like this one) or vegan protein.
 OR if it’s cold, try a warming grain free porridge with ground chia and berries.
 I’m also a big fan of dinner leftovers if you need to grab something quick.
+Smoked salmon and greens with avocado and kraut makes a delicious breakfast.

 Snack: apple with walnut butter